 No pricing info available

-Polish-Swiss Institute of Dental Rehabilitation, located in Pulawska, Warsaw, Poland offers patients Watsu procedures among its total of 78 available procedures, across 3 different specialties.
-Currently, there's no pricing information for Watsu procedures at Polish-Swiss Institute of Dental Rehabilitation, as all prices are available on request only.
-All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Dental, and they are not accredited by any recognized accreditations institutes
+Polish-Swiss Institute of Dental Rehabilitation, can be found in Pulawska, Warsaw, Poland and offers its patients Watsu procedures as well as 78 other procedures, across 3 different procedure categories.
+At present, there is no pricing information for Watsu procedures at Polish-Swiss Institute of Dental Rehabilitation.
+The pricing information is quite specialised, so it's only available on request.
+A small team of medical professionals undertake all procedures at the Dental, with 3 in total, and Polish-Swiss Institute of Dental Rehabilitation is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?